sabiou/haske-python/docs/getting-started/installation.md

 python setup.py
 ```

-Running `setup.py` builds the Rust components and installs the package into your active environment.【F:README.md†L59-L65】
+Running `setup.py` builds the Rust components and installs the package into your active environment.

 ## 4. Verify the installation